ark-lang/ark/CONTRIBUTING.md

 ## Community
-Please do not post questions for help in the Issue Tracker _unless_ you think it's a bug related to the ark compiler, or a feature.
+Please do not post questions for help in the Issue Tracker _unless_ you think it's a bug related to the Ark compiler, or a feature.
 Instead, check out the following communities:

 ### IRC